0XMohomiester/0XMohomiester.github.io/_posts/2024-06-16-CEREAL-LOGGER.md

 2) Main Script Logic:
   - Code check if the cookie named `247` is set for incoming HTTP requests.
   - Split the cookie value at the dot with `explode(".", $_COOKIE["247"])` and Check if the second part of the split value concatenated with a random number between 0 and 247247247 equals the string "0".
-  - If the condition is met, it decodes the first part of the cookie value from base64, unserializes it, and writes the result to /dev/null (which essentially discards the output).
+  - If the condition is met, it decodes the first part of the cookie value from base64, unserializes it, and writes the result to `/dev/null` (which essentially discards the output).

+## Spoting The bugs.